 There are two types of angiogenesis, sprouting and intussusceptive.
 These both occur in an organism growing in the uterus (in utero), in a growing organism, and in adults.
 Sprouting angiogenesis was discovered over 200 years ago and is better understood.
 It has only been twenty years since intussusceptive angiogenesis was discovered.

-Figure 2 shows a visual comparison of both types.
 In sprouting angiogenesis, the new blood vessels branch off of or sprout from the main blood vessel.
 This looks much like roots on a plant.
-In contrast, intussusceptive angiogenesis happens when a blood vessel splits and then new vessels grow into the center.
-Intussusceptive means 'to take within.'
+In contrast, intussusceptive angiogenesis happens when a blood vessel splits into two.
 Both types of angiogenesis are thought to occur in virtually all tissues and organs.

 The body has mechanisms to sense when oxygen levels are low.
 These oxygen sensing mechanisms will sound the alarm by secreting a key pro-angiogenic growth factor called vascular endothelial growth factor (VEGF).
 VEGF secretion starts a signal cascade.
 The effects of this cascade include the growth of new blood vessels into areas where there were none.
 An important part of this process is to break down existing tissue so that the new blood vessel has a place in which to grow.
 This is not unlike clearing a piece of land in order to build a highway.
 However, instead of bulldozers, the body uses special proteins (proteolytic enzymes) to break down any tissues that are in the way of vessel growth.